ccls/sequencing/README.md

 ## TODO

-Make FASTA copies of our data
+Make FASTA copies of our FASTQ data and use it to avoid all the copying and converting.

+blat can run for quite a long time without ever producing any output.
+Make it more verbose. ( using -dots=1 is helpfulish )

 Add testing.

-Make paired versus single more fluid in the code.
-"pair\_end" could be determined by the presence of a second file?
-"single" would be when only a left or right file is present?
-Every command being wrapped in an "if paired" could be simplified.